terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part1/README.md

     terraform plan -var=project=$PROJECT_ID
     terraform apply -var=project=$PROJECT_ID
     ```
+   NOTE: if you get an error due to default network not being present, run `gcloud compute networks create default --subnet-mode=auto` and retry the commands.

 1. To verify things have sync'ed, you can use `gcloud` to check status: